kubewarden/rfc/rfc/0022-policy-lifecycle.md

 The PolicyRevision will include fields to store the policy content and an `enabled` field to specify whether the policy should be served by the Policy Server.
 The `PolicyRevision` will include a `policyGeneration` field to store the generation of the associated `Policy`.
 This field will be set to the value of `metadata.generation` from the `Policy` CRD at the time the `PolicyRevision` is created.
-This approach allows the Policy Server to manage serve versions of a policy at the same time, facilitating the gradual rollout of updates.
+This approach allows the Policy Server to manage multiple generations of a policy at the same time, facilitating the gradual rollout of updates.

 This is similar to the `Deployment` and `ReplicaSet` relationship in Kubernetes, where the `Deployment` defines the desired state at a higher level of abstraction, and the `ReplicaSet` is responsible for managing the current state to align with this desired state.